-Also, if you do have a smartphone with wireless access while you’re abroad (or even a tablet), free messaging apps can save you a ton on data costs.
+Also, if you do have a smartphone with wireless access while you’re abroad (or even a tablet), free messaging apps like GroupMe, WhatsApp and LINE can save you a ton on data costs.
 You’ll be able to send messages and even make phone calls with just a wireless connection — which you’ll probably have in at least some areas of your school abroad.

 International calling cards are another option for students abroad: You’ll often get a much better per-minute rate using a phone card to dial home, compared to using either a domestic prepaid phone, or an international ‘roaming’ phone.